thomasjpfan/ml-workshop-intro/README.md

 git clone https://github.com/thomasjpfan/ml-workshop-intro
 ```

-Please note that I may add and improve the material until shortly before the tutorial session.
+Please note that I may add and improve the material until shortly before the session.
 You can update your copy by running:

 ```bash
 git pull origin master